joomla-framework/datetime/doc/date-and-datetime.md

 ```

 ## Comparing dates
-We have 4 methods to compare object with each other.
-Names of methods are the same for `Date` and `DateTime`:
+We have four methods to compare objects with each other.
+The names of the methods are the same for `Date` and `DateTime`:
 ```php
 $today = Date::today();